 The foolish man seeks happiness in the distance, the wise grows it under his feet.” – James Oppenheim

-Happiness isn’t something you are chasing for someday, one day or tomorrow.
+Happiness isn’t something you are chasing for someday, one day, or tomorrow.
 It’s not something off in the distance.
 Not something out of your reach.
-It’s RIGHT NOW.

 It’s this second, this moment as you read this blog post.
 It’s right under your feet.
 Not to mention in your head and heart!